awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 ## Disable automatic builds<a name="disable-automatic-builds"></a>

-You can configure Amplify Console to disable automatic builds on every code commit\.
+You can configure Amplify to disable automatic builds on every code commit\.
 To set up, choose **App settings**, **General**, and then scroll to the **Branches** section that lists the connected branches\.
 Select a branch, and then choose **Action**, **Disable auto build**\.
 Further commits to that branch will no longer trigger a new build\.

 ## Enable or disable diff based frontend build and deploy<a name="enable-diff-deploy"></a>

-You can configure Amplify Console to use diff based frontend builds\.
-If enabled, at the start of each build Amplify Console attempts to run a diff on either your `appRoot`, or the `/src/` folder by default\.
+You can configure Amplify to use diff based frontend builds\.
+If enabled, at the start of each build Amplify attempts to run a diff on either your `appRoot`, or the `/src/` folder by default\.
 If Amplify doesn't find any differences, it skips the frontend build, test \(if configured\), and deploy steps, and does not update your hosted app\.

 **To configure diff based frontend build and deploy**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose the app to configure diff based frontend build and deploy for\.